paulonegrao/paulonegrao.github.io/README.md

 # My Personal Website
 This is a brief repository with some info about myself.
 To simplify the process, I used a startbootstrap.com template as described bellow.
-To acces my website, please use the folowing link:
+To acces my website, please use the following link:

 **[Paulo Negrao Website](https://paulonegrao.github.io/) or https://paulonegrao.github.io/**